-Most talk about retirement focuses on putting money into your account, but at some point, you will need to take that money out again.
-Distributions are an important part of your retirement income strategy and understanding how to make them work best for you will help you optimize your financial playbook.
+Most retirement planning focuses on putting money into your account, but at some point, you will need to take that money out.
+Distributions are an important part of your retirement income strategy, and understanding how to make them work best for you will help you optimize your financial playbook.

-One type of distribution you will need to be familiar with are required minimum distributions (RMDs).
-What are RMDs and how will they impact your retirement savings?
+One type of distribution you will need to be familiar with is required minimum distributions (RMDs).
+What are RMDs, and how will they impact your retirement savings?

 What Are RMDs?